vodpox/Terminal-Play/README.md

 ### Prerequisites

-All you need to use this framework is `g++` and `make`.
+All you need to use this framework is `g++` and `make` (and `mingw` if you want to build for Windows).
 Even if you don't have these already it shouldn't be too hard to install them.
 Please follow instructions that are suitable for your OS.

 ### Installing